UIUC-iSchool-DataViz/is445_bcubcg_fall2022/week06/lecture06.md

 <img src="images/dataviz_map_lastweek_take2.png">

-notes: last week  we started playing with dashboarding using some randomly generated data in bqplot
+notes: last week in the recording we started playing with dashboarding using some randomly generated data in bqplot

 we also started working with the Grammer of Graphics and used bqplot declaritively to start "painting" scales and axis on our canvas